PARENTING WELLNESS

 Encourage positive coping strategies and behaviours.
 Regular sleep routines and healthy eating are

-important to emotional wellbeing.
+important to emotional well–being.
 Encourage children to participate in activities they enjoy to help deal

 with stress.